This is what it looks like now!

-The docuseries came out on Amazon recently, coinciding with January 15, the 42nd anniversary, of the killings at the Chi Omega house located at 661 Jefferson St., at Florida State University in Tallahassee.
+In January 2020, the Prime Video docuseries Ted Bundy: Falling for a Killer was released, just after the 42nd anniversary of the killings at the Chi Omega house on January 15, 1978.
+The property is located at 661 W. Jefferson St., at Florida State University in Tallahassee.

-As the documentary retells, Bundy escaped from prison and made his way to Florida.
-He broke into the sorority home, murdering Margaret Bowman and Lisa Levy, and attacking three other victims, Cheryl Thomas, Karen Chandler, and Kathy Kleiner, who survived.
+As the true crime documentary retells, Bundy escaped from prison and made his way to Florida in the 1970s.
+He broke into the sorority home, viciously murdering Margaret Bowman and Lisa Levy, and attacking two other victims at the sorority house, Karen Chandler and Kathy Kleiner, who both survived.

-Bundy was not apprehended until almost a month later.
+Bundy was not apprehended until a month later.

-The sorority that saw the horrors of this man still exists in several chapters across the country, and the Florida house that he terrorized still stands at the same location.
+The FSU sorority that saw the horrors of that night still exists in several chapters across the country, and the Florida house that Bundy terrorized still stands at the same location.

 The renovated house looks a bit different decades after the tragic attacks occurred.
 It has been painted grey, but the Chi Omega Greek letters still hang above the house's red door.